 lists

-Per AP style, list items should be capitalized, have parallel structure, and only end with periods if they are complete sentences.
+Per AP style, list items should be capitalized, have parallel structure, and only end with periods if they are complete sentences, or form a complete sentence with the introductory phrase.

 Parallel structure means that all items are full sentences, or all begin with active verbs, or are otherwise similar in construction.